davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Majority-Rules Voting

 Let's code up an algorithm where nodes throw out proposals and vote on them, just like in the restaurant example above.
-However, in real life, people  have preferences, we'll code an algorithm where nodes have no preferences whatsoever.
-Each node will vote for whichever option it heard about first, and never changes its mind.
+However, unlike in real life where people  have preferences, we'll code an algorithm where each node has no preference whatsoever.
+Each node will vote for whichever option it heard about first, and never change its mind.

 To keep things as simpile as possible (for now), let's only allow two values to be proposed.
-We'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>, but they can , these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement distributed variables, but in most of computing, you end up being able to have exactly zero of something, exactly one of something, or $N$ of something.
+Since I’m American, we'll call those options <span style="color:red">red</span> and <span style="color:blue">blue</span>; but these options can stand in for anything: 0 and 1, yes and no, apples and oranges, etc. Supporting only two options is too simplistic to implement real distributed variables, but most of the time in computing, you end up being able to have exactly zero of something, exactly one of something, or any number $N$ of something.
 If we can figure out how to have exactly two options, there's probably a way to extend it from 2 to $N$​ options.

 With that, let's start by having each node track its own vote, initially null:

 DIAGRAM

-To get things started, let's have a node throw out a proposal.
-We'll implement proposals by broadcasting a message to all other nodes, telling them all to vote for either <span style="color:red">red</span> or <span style="color:blue">blue</span>.
+To get things going, some client of our system needs to throw out a proposal.
+We'll implement proposals by broadcasting a message to all other nodes, telling them all to vote for a specific proposed value, which can either be <span style="color:red">red</span> or <span style="color:blue">blue</span>.

 DIAGRAM one proposal

 Then we'll have each node vote for the first proposal it hears about.
-Since there is only one proposal, every node hears about the same proposal first, so they all end up in agreement immediately:
+Since there is only one proposal in this example, every node hears about the same proposal first, so they all end up in agreement immediately:

 DIAGRAM all nodes colored in the same color